pfeinsper/21b-indago-rfid-conformance-tester/docs-src/getting_started.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/2RS8Qlrdf1I" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-### Hardware guide - part 2
+### Hardware guide (handshake)

 You can also run a handshake version of the project using two DE-10 Standard boards.
 To do so, follow the same steps shown on the hardware guide until you reach the <guide>rfid_test</guide> project build.
 Before building the project, you need to find the <guide>tag.c</guide> and  <guide>reader.c</guide> files, located in the <guide>fpga</guide> folder.

 Choose one board to act as the tag, and one board to act as the reader; after that, replace the code present in the <guide>hello_world.c</guide> with the corresponding code (one board will have the <guide>tag.c</guide> code and the other will have the <guide>reader.c</guide> code).

 After overwriting the code, build the project on each Nios environment.
-Once the projects are built, make sure that the boards are plugged as shown in the image below.
+Once the projects are built, use female/female jumpers to connect the board pins as shown in the image below.

 ![GPIO schematic](./getting_started/gpio_x2.png)